-- necessary or convenient to be prescribed for giving effect to the purposes of this Act. - Without limiting the generality of subsection (1), regulations (2) may provide for the substituted service on a person of notices issued under section 19, 25, 51(2) or 63, or on an appeal, in cases where it is impossible or impracticable to give the notice to the person.

-73. Repeal, transitional provisions and consequential amendments
+- (2) Without limiting the generality of subsection (1), regulations may provide for the substituted service on a person of notices issued under section 19, 25, 51(2) or 63, or on an appeal, in cases where it is impossible or impracticable to give the notice to the person. - 73.
+Repeal, transitional provisions and consequential amendments